The return values of a function are a value that the function can return (optionally) as a result, after performing its operations.

 If a function does not have a return

-statement or if it encounters return
+statement or if return

-without any value, the function implicitly returns None
+is encountered without any value, the function implicitly returns None

 .